VoD Streaming vs Live Streaming

 Benefits of VoD for Businesses

-Perhaps the biggest benefit of video on demand, as mentioned earlier, is the convenience with which the content can be viewed.
-Unlike live streaming, viewers do not have to be sat down at exactly the right time and in the right place, with a strong internet connection, to view the video.
+As we’ve seen, perhaps the biggest benefit of video on demand is the convenience with which the content can be viewed.
+Unlike live streaming, viewers do not have to sit down at exactly the right time and place with a strong internet connection to view the video.

-While live streaming can allow for a more engaging experience, it can also have the effect of narrowing down your viewership as the conditions needed to watch a live stream can be less accessible than those needed for VoD.
+While live streaming can allow for a more engaging experience, it can also reduce your viewership, as the conditions needed to watch a live stream can be less accessible than those required for VoD.

-CDNetwork’s Media Acceleration VoD streaming platform supplies high-quality video to any device using any operating system in any location and can be the ideal video streaming service for your business’s on-demand video requirements.
+CDNetwork’s Media Acceleration VoD streaming platform supplies high-quality video to any device using any operating system in any location, making it the ideal video streaming service for your business’s on-demand video requirements.

 Due to the accessibility of VoD content, it’s also easier for it to be shared and distributed on a wider range of video and social media platforms, ultimately increasing the exposure and reach of your business.

-As mentioned above, one of the key benefits of on-demand content is the control over variety, editing and publishing that a business has.
+As mentioned above, one of the key benefits of on-demand content is the control it gives businesses over variety, editing and publishing.

-With VoD, you are able to edit and perfect a video after you’ve recorded it, allowing you to elevate the look and sound of it and even allowing you to add touches that are personal and distinctive to your business, such as watermarks or slogans.
+With VoD, you can edit and perfect a video after you’ve recorded it, allowing you to elevate its look and sound.
+You can even add personal and distinctive touches, like slogans or DRM watermarks.

-By adding these aspects, and by eradicating errors that are more likely to arise during live broadcast, you’re able to make your videos look overall more professional.
-You can then even post preview clips of a video to generate increased interest and ultimately increase views when you release the whole package.
+Adding these aspects and eradicating errors that are more likely to arise during live broadcast makes your videos look more professional overall.
+You can also post preview clips of a video to generate increased interest and ultimately increase views when you release the whole package.

 Live Streaming vs VoD – The Main Differences